 Saying capitalism needs to be replaced does not make you a communist.
 Summonists are realists and humanists.
 They understand that capitalism is simply too destructive to continue.

-It should have been clear by now that money can only provide a temporary relief to financial crises.
+It should have been clear by now that money can only provide a temporary relief to financial and other crises.

 Billions are being invested in propping up the capitalist system.
 Yet, if the foundations on which it stands, are left unchanged, the whole construction is bound to collapse in the future.